 PALISADE-1.
-In May 2021, during the acute phase of the COVID-19 pandemic, we initiated PALISADE-1, a U.S. multi-center, randomized, double-blind, placebo-controlled, Phase 3 clinical study designed to evaluate the efficacy, safety, and tolerability of the acute administration of fasedienol to relieve anxiety symptoms in adult patients with SAD during a simulated anxiety-provoking public speaking challenge, as measured using the patient-reported Subjective Units of Distress Scale (SUDS).
+In May 2021, we initiated PALISADE-1, which was designed to evaluate the efficacy, safety, and tolerability of the acute administration of fasedienol to relieve anxiety symptoms in adult patients with SAD during a simulated anxiety-provoking public speaking challenge, as measured using the patient-reported SUDS.
 Enrolled patients had a diagnosis of SAD and demonstrated marked social anxiety at enrollment, as evidenced by a baseline score on the Liebowitz Social Anxiety Scale (LSAS) of at least 70.
-We announced top line results from PALISADE-1 in July 2022.
+We announced top-line results from PALISADE-1 in July 2022.
 Although the safety and tolerability of fasedienol during PALISADE-1 was favorable and consistent with results from previously reported clinical trials, PALISADE-1 did not achieve its primary efficacy endpoint, as measured by change from baseline using the SUDS as compared to placebo.
-We believe the unexpected outcome in PALISADE-1, which was inconsistent with positive placebo-controlled Phase 2 studies, may have been due to the extraordinary multifaceted impact of the acute phase of the COVID-19 pandemic, which introduced into the typical study dynamic significant and unprecedented logistical challenges and systemic variability from changing social dynamics, heightened subject stress and expectation bias, study site and contract research organization (CRO) personnel turnover and unpredictable intermittent clinic closures between subject visits, government face mask regulations, and reduced potential to respond to fasedienol due to impaired olfactory cell function from the COVID-19 virus, nasal swab testing, and/or heavy cannabis use, smoking or vaping.
+We believe the unexpected outcome in PALISADE-1, which was inconsistent with positive placebo-controlled Phase 2 studies and the statistically significant results of our PALISADE-2 Phase 3 clinical trial discussed below, may have been due to the extraordinary multifaceted impact of the acute phase of the COVID-19 pandemic, which introduced into the typical study dynamic significant and unprecedented logistical challenges and systemic variability.